cksystemsteaching/selfie/README.md

 All instructions obviously entail control flow but not necessarily data flow.
 Those that do not are called control-flow instructions of which we see examples below.
 The beauty of RISC-U instructions is that, when executed, they make the CPU change at most two 64-bit machine words: the `pc` and at most one 64-bit register or one 64-bit machine word in main memory.
 That's all!

+One more thing before we move on: consider the instruction `addi zero,zero,0` which obviously has no effect on the machine state other than instructing the CPU to increase the `pc` by `4` to go to the next instruction.
+In fact, `addi zero,zero,0` is the `nop` instruction of RISC-V, that is, the mnemonic `nop` is just an abbreviation of `addi zero,zero,0` in assembly.
+Selfie uses `nop` instructions for padding memory where code is stored.

-In order to see how immediate values that do not fit into 12 bits can be used to initialize a register, we introduce the `lui` instruction where `lui` stands for *load upper immediate*.
+Alright, in order to see how immediate values that do not fit into 12 bits can be used to initialize a register, we introduce the `lui` instruction where `lui` stands for *load upper immediate*.
 It instructs the CPU to load an *immediate* value, here a signed 20-bit integer value, into the *upper* part of a 64-bit register and reset the *lower* part.
 Here, the lower part are bits 0 to 11 and the upper part are bits 12 to 63 where bit 0 is the LSB and bit 63 is the MSB.
 Remember, computer scientists usually count from 0, not 1, and bits, like decimal digits, from right to left.
 Since we are now able to read RISC-V ISA specifications of instructions, here is what the specification of the `lui` instruction looks like:

 `lui rd,imm`: `rd = imm * 2^12; pc = pc + 4` with `-2^19 <= imm < 2^19`